casualGamer-dev/Nuon/src/lib/pubsub/publish_subscribe.md

-@page publish_subscribe Publish-subscribe message passing in Tor
+@page publish_subscribe Publish-subscribe message passing in Nuon

 @tableofcontents

 ## Introduction

-Tor has introduced a generic publish-subscribe mechanism for delivering messages internally.
+Nuon has introduced a generic publish-subscribe mechanism for delivering messages internally.
 It is meant to help us improve the modularity of our code, by avoiding direct coupling between modules that don't actually need to invoke one another.